-Due to their founder's prior employment experience in the same industry, employee founded firms are likely to possess knowledge of relevant complementary assets, as well as knowledge pertaining to how to build, recreate or transfer such assets (Campbell et al., 2012).
-This knowledge provides firms founded by employees with a significant advantage over firms founded by academics and users; an advantage that improves their ability to profit from their innovations (Teece, 1986).
-In contrast, academic founded firms are unlikely to possess knowledge of the complementary assets required for product market entry.
+complementary assets required for product market entry.
 The professional and career histories of academic entrepreneurs tend to be almost exclusively composed of formal education, post-doctoral, and faculty positions.
 As a result, they are unlikely to possess knowledge relating to the complementary assets required to commercialize their innovations.
 Along similar lines, user founded firms generally possess limited or no knowledge of the complementary assets required for product market entry, beyond a self-created brand or reputation for innovation(Shah, 2005).
 Again, user innovators are a heterogeneous group possessing varied career and personal histories.
-As a result, a small number of users may possess knowledge of complementary assets relevant to commercializing their product, perhaps through employment in the same or related industry (Franco, Malerba and Fontana, 2013).
+As a result, a small number of users may possess knowledge of complementary assets relevant to commercializing their product, perhaps through employment in the same or related industry.
 However, most users will not possess this knowledge as their past experience is as a user of a product or service-and not as a manufacturer of that product or service.
-Together, this results in the following proposition:

-Proposition 1: Access to complementary assets is a higher barrier to entry for academic or user entrepreneurship, relative to employee entrepreneurship.
+Together, this results in the following proposition: Proposition 1: Access to complementary assets is a higher barrier to entry for academic or user entrepreneurship, relative to employee entrepreneurship.

 As discussed earlier, the strength of appropriability regimes may encourage or discourage firm formation (Cockburn and MacGarvie, 2011).
 While property rights provide innovators the ability to appropriate value, they also increase barriers to entry due to accumulated stock of property rights of existing firms (Ziedonis, 2004).
 Strong appropriability regimes, in general, seem to favor employee and academic entrepreneurship relative to user entrepreneurship (See Table 4).
 Even though some scholars have noted that intellectual property enforcement by existing firms reduce mobility options for employees (Ganco et al., 2013), overall, studies find that employees who found firms largely circumvent these barriers given their use of tacit knowledge, and through strategic positioning in markets (Agarwal et al., 2004; Klepper and Sleeper, 2005; Marx et al., 2013).
 For firms founded by academics, strong appropriability regimes have also served a largely enabling role; patent protection has been identified as an important driving factor behind the high rates of academic entrepreneurship in the biotechnology and information technology industries (Mitton, 1990; Scott, 2008).
-However, user entrepreneurs, even in strong appropriability regime contexts, face the PHOSITA constraint: while academics and employees often pass the operationalization of PHOSITA based on their education, training and experience, user's intellectual property is often called to question and overturned on these grounds (Shah and Torrance, 2013).1213 Taken together: Proposition 2: The strength of appropriability regimes is a higher barrier to entry for user entrepreneurship, relative to employee and academic entrepreneurship.
+However, user entrepreneurs, even in strong appropriability regime contexts, face the PHOSITA constraint: while academics and employees often pass the operationalization of PHOSITA based on their education, training and experience, user's intellectual property is often called to question and overturned on these grounds (Shah and Torrance, 2013).13 Taken together: Proposition 2: The strength of appropriability regimes is a higher barrier to entry for user entrepreneurship, relative to employee and academic entrepreneurship.